What to Pack for Peoria

 December, January, February

-Add: Insulated winter coat, Warm hat, gloves, scarf, Waterproof boots, Thermal base layers
+Add: Insulated winter coat, Warm hat, scarf, and gloves, Thermal base layers, Waterproof boots

 Luggage Recommendation